readthedocs/readthedocs.org/docs/development/search.rst

     the `readthedocs/search/signals.py` file.
 Both of the signals are dispatched after a successful documentation build.

+    The fields and ES Datatypes are specified in the `PageDocument`.
+The indexable data is taken from `processed_json` property of `HTMLFile`.
+This property provides python dictionary with document data like `title`, `headers`, `content` etc.

 .. _Elasticsearch: https://www.elastic.co/products/elasticsearch
 .. _Elasticsearch 6.3: https://www.elastic.co/guide/en/elasticsearch/reference/6.3/index.html